‘Bachelor’ Villain Corinne Olympios Posed Topless For Modeling Shots Before Going On The Show

 Will Taylor and Corinne both end up going home?
 Or do you think Nick will still side with Corinne and send Taylor home pouting?
 Let us know what you think in the comment section below.

-[Featured Image by Alexander Tamargo / Stringer / Getty Images]
+[Featured Image by Alexander Tamargo/Stringer/Getty Images]